 With treatment and financial decisions made, day-to-day demands come forward.
 Patients must be taken to therapy and gotten home again; drugs must be administered and symptoms monitored.
 Caregivers may need to make time for training in certain home-care procedures.
 According to Bonanno, the average caregiver spends about 20 hours a week aiding the ill person, often in addition to a full-time job and doing the cooking and laundry.

 The American Cancer Society notes that 63 percent of people with cancer are alive five years after diagnosis.
-Many of these are disease free and perhaps even cured; others are in remission or undergoing treatment.
-For those with advanced cancer, the care setting can shift from home, to a hospital, to a nursing home, to a hospice.
-But no matter the setting, says Bonanno, “caregivers remain caregivers.”
-Even with health-care staff available, caregivers continue to serve as advocates and to provide support for their loved one.
+Many of these are disease-free and perhaps even cured; others are in remission or undergoing treatment.
+For those with advanced cancer, the care setting can shift from home to a hospital, to a nursing home, to a hospice.
+But no matter the setting says Bonanno, “caregivers remain caregivers.”
+Even with healthcare staff available, caregivers continue to serve as advocates and to provide support for their loved ones.

 “A husband can see his wife suffering and may ask, ‘Why her and not me?'”
 Schmitt says.
 He may develop survivor’s guilt and compensate by being overprotective.
 He may even fail to include the patient in treatment decisions.